Photo by LDaileyPhotos

 Aid Station 5 (36 Milers only) - MM 27.5 - Cohutta Overlook

-There will also be a Covid-Considered water drop at the bottom of P2/Conasauga Rd that 36 Milers will visit twice.
+If we enact the weather route, there will also be a water drop at the bottom of P2/Conasauga Rd that 36 Milers will visit twice.

 At this time, it will be basic hydration (water, gatorade, coke) and some ultrarunner snacky stuff.
 Participants should bring preferred nutrition.